wing5wong/artisan-whs-static/source/_events/2020-06-14_whs-cross-country.md

 Junior Girls and Boys
 Senior Girls and Boys

-Keep an eye out for sign ups this week! 😊👍
+Keep an eye out for sign ups! 😊👍